Last updated: 24 August 2021

 The INSEAD Executive MBA is an intensive programme with a rigorous academic curriculum.
 To ensure that we bring the best talent to the class, applicants must either take the INSEAD Assessment, the GMAC Executive Assessment (EA) or the GMAT – all of which provide a uniform and standardised way of evaluating candidates’ aptitude to cope with the intensity and breadth of the programme.

 Many of our candidates apply for the INSEAD Assessment as it has been developed especially for executives.
-Another advantage is that it gives you the opportunity to visit one of our campuses, meet alumni and assess whether the school is indeed the right fit for you.
+Another advantage is that it gives you the opportunity to visit one of our campuses (if current health and safety measures allow), meet alumni and assess whether the school is indeed the right fit for you.
 Regardless of which assessment option you choose, you will need to set aside sufficient time to prepare and practice.

 The application process will vary slightly depending on whether you choose to attempt the INSEAD Assessment, the EA or GMAT.
 Please review the table below and our admissions pages for more details.